subh0x-alt/MySQL-Projects/Trainity-SQL-DataAnalystProjects/Solution_Report.md

 +---------+------------------+---------------------+
 5 rows in set (0.00 sec)
 ```
+#### Insights:
+- The 5 Oldest users on instagram are: `Darby_Herzog`, `Emilio_Bernier52`, `Elenor88`, `Nicole71`, `Jordyn.Jacobson2`.
+- Rewarding loyal users is a great initiative to increase user engagement and retention for any company.

 ##
 #### Q2.
 Remind Inactive Users to Start Posting: By sending them promotional emails to post their 1st photo.
      *Task:* Find the users who have never posted a single photo on Instagram.
 Let’s breakdown the question:<br>

-As we need to find the inactive users who never posted in Instagram, we can select all those user-ids from `users` table which are not present in the user_id column of `photos` table; I have implemented it by using a `WHERE` clause and `NOT IN` operator using a nested sub-query to retrieve the `user_id` column from the `photos` table.
+As we need to find the inactive users who never posted in Instagram, we can select all those user-ids from `users` table which are not present in the user_id column of `photos` table; I have implemented it by using a `WHERE` clause and `NOT IN` operator using a sub-query to retrieve the `user_id` column from the `photos` table.

 ```sql
 SELECT